 Financial planning practices work with time value problems in terms of how the value of money changes with time.
 Time value problems become an issue within a range of different planning scenarios involving profit earnings, loan rates and budgeting practices.
-Three techniques for solving time value problems involve determining the present, future and recurring values of money over one or more time periods.
+Three time value techniques for solving time value problems involve determining the present, future and recurring values of money over one or more time periods.

-Time Value of Money
+Defining Time Value of Money

-Over time, money investments increase in value as a result of interest earning accumulations.
+Over time, money investments increase in value as a result of interest-earning accumulations.
 Within the lending or loan industry, interest amounts paid represent the cost of borrowing money for a specified period of time.
 In effect, interest earnings or interest paid determines the time value of a particular investment or debt.
-As different financial transactions involve varying interest rates and time periods, problems concerning the time value of money attempt to incorporate the effects of time when determining potential profit earnings or debt costs.
+There there are opportunity costs associated with the future value of money due to inflation and other factors.

-Future Value Technique
+How to Forecast Future Value

 Problems concerning the future value of money consider the interest rate applied, the initial investment (or loan) amount and the length of time under consideration.
 For example, someone placing $100 in a money market account that earns an annual interest rate of 5 percent can determine the future value of his investment over a 10 year period of time.

-Present Value Technique
+What's the Present Value Technique?

 Present value problems attempt to determine the present or current value of future cash amounts based on time periods and applied interest rates.
 By working backwards, the present value technique calculates the current value of a future cash earnings amount based on a certain time period and interest rate.
 In effect, the present value technique “discounts” a future cash amount to arrive at a present value amount.

-Recurring Value Techniques
+How to Calculate Recurring Value

 For example, the future value of a $100 annuity investment over 10 years at 10 percent interest equals the sum total of each amount earned per year, or $200.
 Present value techniques use the same process in terms of figuring present values for each year’s earnings, which represent future cash amounts.

 Jacquelyn Jeanty has worked as a freelance writer since 2008.
 Her work appears at various websites.
 Her specialty areas include health, home and garden, Christianity and personal development.
 Jeanty holds a Bachelor of Arts in psychology from Purdue University.